astropy/astropy/docs/coordinates/frames.rst

 available as `astropy.coordinates.frame_transform_graph`, an instance of the `~astropy.coordinates.TransformGraph` class.
-This graph (in the "graph theory" sense, not "plot"), stores all the transformations between all of the builtin graphs, as well as tools for finding shortest paths through this graph to transform from any frame to any other.
+This graph (in the "graph theory" sense, not "plot"), stores all the transformations between all of the builtin frames, as well as tools for finding shortest paths through this graph to transform from any frame to any other.
 All of the power of this graph is available to user-created frames, meaning that once you define even one transform from your frame to some frame in